callstack/react-native-builder-bob/README.md

 ```

 ## FAQ

+## Why should I compile my project with Bob?

+We write our library code in non-standard syntaxes such as JSX, TypeScript etc. as well as proposed syntaxes which aren't part of the standard yet.
+This means that our code needs to be compiled to be able to run on JavaScript engines.

+When using the library in a React Native app, Metro handles compiling the source code.
+However, it's also possible to use them in other targets such as web, run in Node for tests or SSR etc. So we need to compile the source code for them as well.

+Currently, to handle such multiple targets, we need to have multiple babel configs and write a long `babel-cli` command in our `package.json`.
+We also need to keep the configs in sync between our projects.

+Just as an example, this is a command we have in one of the packages: `babel --extensions '.js,.ts,.tsx' --no-babelrc --config-file=./babel.config.publish.js src --ignore '**/__tests__/**' --copy-files --source-maps --delete-dir-on-start --out-dir dist && del-cli 'dist/**/__tests__' && yarn tsc --emitDeclarationOnly`.
+This isn't all, there's even a separate `babel.config.publish.js` file.
+And this only works for webpack and Metro, and will fail on Node due to ESM usage.

+Bob wraps tools such as `babel` and `typescript` to simplify these common tasks across multiple projects.
+It's tailored specifically to React Native projects to minimize the configuration required.

 ### How do I add a react-native library containing native code as a dependency in my library?